hazelcast/hazelcast-jet/site/docs/sql/intro.md

 ## Installation

-When you use the distribution package, the `hazelcast-jet-sql` is not on the class path by default.
-Make sure to move the `hazelcast-jet-sql-{jet-version}.jar` file from the `opt/` to the `lib/` directory.
+When you use the distribution package, the `hazelcast-jet-sql` is on the class path by default.
+Nevertheless, make sure to have the `hazelcast-jet-sql-{jet-version}.jar` file in the `lib/` directory.

 If you use Jet in embedded mode, besides the `hazelcast-jet` dependency